yfaway/openhab-rules/README.md

 * Ignore the motion sensor event if a wall switch was just turned off.
 This prevents the light/fan from turning on again when a user manually turns it off and movng a way from the area.
 If not ignored, the motion sensor might trigger the switch to turn on again.
 * Send alert when a triggering event (e.g. arm-away or vacation mode) tries to turn off a smart plug with energy reading, but the plug still has high wattage --> an appliance/device wasn't turned off yet.
 Won't turn off the plug in this case to avoid damaging the appliance; send an alert instead.
 * Turn off all managed lights when armed away.

+## Music
+* Pause Chromecast music when system is armed away.
+* Automatically play classical music in the specified morning hour range.
+The two owners have different leaving schedule so the music is played up to 2 times during that hour range.
+Music is paused when the front door or garage door is open (implies owner leaving for work).

 ## Presence
 * Cell phone wifi connection using Network binding.